jmylchreest/keylightd/docs/docs/index.md

 ## Getting Started

-If you're new to KeylightD, start with the [Getting Started](getting-started.md) guide to learn how to install and configure the daemon.
+If you're new to keylightd, start with the [Getting Started](getting-started.md) guide to learn how to install and configure the daemon.

 ## API Reference